The distribution of Weierstrass points on a tropical curve: Introduction

-We show that for any abstract tropical curve $\Gamma$, the Weierstrass locus is finite for a generic divisor class, and we prove that for any degree-increasing sequence of such generic divisors the Weierstrass points become equidistributed according to the Arakelov--Zhang canonical measure on $\Gamma$.
-This measure can be described via interpreting $\Gamma$ as an electrical network of resistors.
+For any divisor class on an algebraic curve, there is an associated finite set of Weierstrass points.
+In this paper we study the set of (tropical) Weierstrass points associated to a divisor class on an abstract tropical curve.
+In particular, we ask \begin{itemize} \item[(A)] When is the set of Weierstrass points finite?
+If so, how many are there? \end{itemize} and \begin{itemize} \item[(B)] How are these points distributed as the degree approaches infinity? \end{itemize} We show that, for any abstract tropical curve $\Gamma$, the Weierstrass locus is finite for a generic divisor class.
+Generically, the number of Weierstrass points depends only on the divisor degree and the genus of the underlying tropical curve.
+We further prove that, for any degree-increasing sequence of such generic divisors, the Weierstrass points become distributed on $\Gamma$ according to the Zhang canonical measure.
+This measure can be described in terms of effective resistances when interpreting $\Gamma$ as an electrical network of resistors.

+We also define a stable Weierstrass locus which is finite for an arbitrary divisor class, and compute its cardinality for a generic divisor class, which depends only on the degree and genus.
+The contents of this paper first appeared in the author's PhD thesis \cite{R-thesis}.